Rajeev Chandrasekhar: Early life and education

-Chandrasekhar studied in various schools across India, and studied electrical engineering at Manipal Institute of Technology.
+Rajeev Chandrasekhar studied at St. Paul's Convent School in Thrissur and completed his schooling at Kendriya Vidyalaya in Bengaluru.
+He then studied electrical engineering at Manipal Institute of Technology.
 He obtained his master's degree in computer science in 1988 from the Illinois Institute of Technology in Chicago.

-He was handpicked by Vinod Dham to join Intel and worked there from 1988 to 1991.
+Rajeev Chandrasekhar was handpicked by Vinod Dham to join Intel and worked there from 1988 to 1991.
 At Intel he was part of the architectural team that designed the i486 processor.
-He completed an advance management program from Harvard University.
+He has also completed an advanced management program from Harvard University.

 Career

 Entrepreneur

-In 1991, after returning to India, Chadrasekhar married and joined his father-in-law's company, BPL Group.
+In 1991, after returning to India, Rajeev Chandrasekhar married and joined his father-in-law's company, BPL Group.
 In 1994, he founded BPL Mobile.
-It was one of the major telecom companies in India then with license over places such as Mumbai.
-In July 2005, he sold his 64 percent stake in BPL Communications to Essar Group for US$1.1 billion.
+It was one of the major telecom companies in India then with licenses over places such as Mumbai.
+In July 2005, he sold his 64 per cent stake in BPL Communications to Essar Group for US$1.1 bn.

 Chandrasekhar founded Jupiter Capital in 2005, with an initial investment of US$100 million.
 The investment firm has investments and managed assets of over US$800 million in technology, media, hospitality, and entertainment.

-In April 2013, Chandrasekhar was awarded an honorary doctorate by Visvesvaraya Technological University, Belgaum, for his work as an entrepreneur.
+In April 2013, Chandrasekhar was awarded an Honorary degree by Visvesvaraya Technological University, Belgaum, for his work as an entrepreneur.

-As per the affidavit submitted by Chandrasekhar before Election Commission of India on 2018, he has an annual income of 28 crores and family assets valued 65 crores.
+As per the affidavit submitted by Rajeev Chandrasekhar before Election Commission of India in 2018, he has an annual income of 28 crores and family assets valued at 65 crores.
 He also held equity shares in six unlisted companies: Vectra Consultancy Services, SPL Infotech PTE, Jupiter Global Infrastructure, Minsk Developers, RC Stocks & Securities and Sanguine New Media.
-In addition to this he indirectly has stakes in Axiscade Engineering Technologies, Jupiter Capital Private Limited, Mistral Technology Assystem Axiscades, Tayana Digital, Hindustan Infrastructure Projects & Engineering Pvt Ltd.
+In addition to this he indirectly has stakes in Axiscade Engineering Technologies, Jupiter Capital Private Limited, Mistral Solutions, Assystem Axiscades, Tayana Digital, Hindustan Infrastructure Projects & Engineering Pvt Ltd.

 Media

-In late 2006, Chandrasekhar entered into a media foray due to investments made in Asianet Communications Ltd. through his firm Jupiter Capital Private Limited.
+In late 2006, Chandrasekhar entered into a media foray due to investments made in Asianet Communications through his firm Jupiter Capital Private Limited.
 In late 2008, he entered into a joint venture with Rupert Murdoch's News Corp as Asianet Star Communications.
-In 2008 May, he started Asianet News Online Private Ltd. (ANOPL) which holds media outlets Asianet News, Suvarna News, and online portal Newsable.
+In 2008 May, he started Asianet News Online Private Ltd. (ANOPL) which holds media outlets Asianet News, Asianet Suvarna News, and online portal Newsable.
 In 2016, through ANOPL, he invested nearly 60 crores in ARG Outlier Media, the holding company of Republic TV.
 In May 2019, ANOPL diluted the share holding in Republic TV after Chandrasekhar became a Member of Parliament, Rajya Sabha as Bharatiya Janata Party member in 2018.

 Politics

-Chandrasekhar is the Minister of Information Technology in the Modi government.
+In the Second Modi ministry Chandrasekhar became a Minister of State following the cabinet reshuffling in July 2021.
+He was the Minister of State for the Ministry of Electronics and Information Technology, Ministry of Skill Development and Entrepreneurship, and Ministry of Jal Shakti.
 Earlier he was a national spokesperson of BJP.

-In Parliament vocal advocate on Governance, Technology and Economics.
-As a first-term MP, he was the first one to raise corruption like 2G Scam in parliament and is outspoken MP on issues that concern Governance.
+He was announced as the BJP candidate from the Trivandrum constituency for the 2024 Lok Sabha elections in Kerala.
+He lost to the then incumbent MP Shashi Tharoor by 16,077 votes.